The Immigration Division is 1 of the 4 divisions of the Immigration and Refugee Board (IRB). The Immigration Division conducts 2 types of hearings:

 - Security Ground Human or International Rights Violations

-If you are detained, then you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.
+If you are detained, you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.

 The Immigration Division conducts detention reviews for those detained for immigration purposes.

 The IRPA has set forth certain time durations for detention reviews.
-A member of the Immigration Division, known as the decision maker decides if you will be released from detention or not.
+A member of the Immigration Division, known as the decision-maker decides if you will be released from detention or not.

-If you wish to change or cancel these conditions, then you are required to write a letter to the Immigration Division and provide a valid reason for your request.
+If you wish to change or cancel these conditions, you are required to write a letter to the Immigration Division and provide a valid reason for your request.
 You are also required to send a copy of the letter to the CBSA.